What is worm composting?

 Adding acidic bokashi pre-compost to a worm bin where the worms dislike acidic conditions sounds like a sure route to failure.
 However, bokashi pre-compost can be added directly to a wormery.
 In fact, many people have found that the worms love the bokashi food waste.
 The bokashi pre-compost is full of bokashi microbes that have worked on the food waste to make it soft and have started breaking it down.
 It may take the worms a few days to get used to the bokashi pre-compost.
 However, after its been added to the worm bin it breaks down in very little time.

 As with any changes to a worm composter.
 You should keep an closer eye on your bin when introducing bokashi pre-compost.
 Here are a few tips for successfully adding bokashi pre-compost to your worm bin.

 - Only add small amounts to start with.
 Increase the amount of bokashi pre-compost as the worms get used to it.
 Finally, you should be able to empty a bin load of bokashi waste into your worm bin.
 But if your worms start to show signs of not liking the bokashi pre-compost, then ease back on the amount that you feed them

 - Add extra paper or other carbon source to maintain an appropriate carbon/ nitrogen ratio.

-- Adding bokashi will increase the acidity of your worm bin.
+- Adding bokashi will increase the acidity of your worm bin over time.
 Even if your worms get used to the bokashi food waste, they won’t thrive in an increasingly acidic environment.
 Add material to neutralize the acidity, such as lime.

-In summary, many people have had great success adding bokashi’d food waste to their wormery.
-However, make sure to take steps to neutralise the pH to prevent an increase in the overall bin acidity.
-Remember, just because your worms are eating the acidic bokashi waste does not mean that they will enjoy living in an acidic environment.
+In summary, many people have had great success adding bokashi fermented food waste to their wormery.
+However, make sure to take steps to neutralize the pH to prevent an increase in the overall bin acidity.